Destination: Rome (-plus Milan, Palermo and Genoa)

 Mission Italy Summary

-I shall conclude with a highly subjective reconnaissance rundown of Italian cities: Palermo– gangster’s paradise, Milan– where things are organised and run like clockwork but you’ll feel considerably underdressed, Genoa– pleasant enough riviera close-by but dodgy in places, Rome– fast-paced, chaotic and full of tourists all year round but you’ll be pressed to find anywhere as visually/historically impressive anywhere else on the continent.
+I shall conclude with a highly subjective reconnaissance rundown of Italian cities: Palermo– a picturesque gangster’s paradise, Milan– where things are organised and run like clockwork but you’ll feel considerably underdressed, Genoa– pleasant enough riviera close-by but dodgy in places, Rome– fast-paced, chaotic and full of tourists all year round but you’ll be pressed to find anywhere as visually/historically impressive anywhere else on the continent.
 Next missions: surviving the Camorra gang stronghold in Scampìa, Napoli and the (hopefully inactive) Mount Vesuvius.